Ipuch/activation-dynamics/README.md

 # activation-dynamics

-Showing the effect of activation dynamics on musculoskeletal optimal control
+Matlab code to show the effect of activation dynamics on musculoskeletal optimal control.